Boolean-valued sets as arbitrary objects: Kaleidoscopic absolutism

 \section{Kaleidoscopic absolutism}

 We have seen how boolean-valued universes, and the sets that they contain, can be seen as arbitrary objects.
 Now I will argue that the set theoretic universe as a whole can itself be seen as an arbitrary entity.
-The slogan is, roughly: \begin{quote} The set theoretic universe is the \emph{arbitrary} $V^{(B)}$. \end{quote} Let us designate the arbitrary $V^{(B)}$ as $\mathbb{B}$.
-The value-range of this arbitrary entity $\mathbb{B}$ will range over $V^{(B)}$'s where $B$ is an element of a \emph{large} collection of complete Boolean algebras.
+The slogan is, roughly: \begin{quote} The set theoretic universe is the \emph{arbitrary} $V^{(B)}$. \end{quote} Let us designate the arbitrary $V^{(B)}$ as $\mathcal{V}$.

+As in the case of arbitrary natural numbers (p.~\pageref{arbitrary nat numb}), $\mathcal{V}$ can be modelled as a function from a state space to a value space.
+The value-range of $\mathcal{V}$ is a collection of $V^{(B)}$'s where $B$ is an element of a \emph{collection} $\mathcal{B}$ of complete boolean algebras.
+Since we do not need more states than there are elements of $\mathcal{B}$, the collection $\mathcal{B}$ can then be taken to be the state space of $\mathcal{V}$.
+So $\mathcal{V}$ can be modelled as the (possibly proper class-size) function that takes each $B \in \mathcal{B}$ to $V^{(B)}$.

+At this point, my account becomes somewhat vague: I am not able to say with much precision what $\mathcal{B}$ and $V$ are like. $\mathcal{B}$ should be a \emph{large} collection of complete boolean algebras (possibly proper class-sized), so that what set theorists regard as real possibilities are all represented as states that $\mathcal{V}$ can be in. $V$ should be large enough to maximise the interpretive power of set theory \cite[section 5]{Steel2014}.
+Beyond this, I see only a few more constraints that $\mathcal{B}$ and $V$ satisfy: see p.~\pageref{constraints} below.

+You may ask: can we not ``complete'' the state space of $\mathcal{V}$ to a \emph{complete boolean algebra} $\mathcal{B}^*$ and take the set theoretic universe to be (structurally like) $V^{(\mathcal{B}^*)}$?
+But this does not work.
+As is pointed out for instance in \cite{Antosetalforthc}, if $\mathcal{B}$ is indeed a proper class, then $\mathcal{B}^*$ is a hyperclass, and $V^{(\mathcal{B}^*)}$ therefore does not make $ZFC$ true.

+So on the proposed view, the set theoretic universe is an arbitrary entity that \emph{can} be structurally like a $V^{(B)}$, and only like some $V^{(B)}$; but this arbitrary entity $\mathcal{V}$ itself \emph{is not} structurally like a $V^{(B)}$.
+Here the requirement that the set theoretic universe can \emph{only} be structurally like a $V^{(B)}$ is an expression of confidence of many set theorists that the only way of generating set theoretic independence---aside from the G\"odelian independence phenomena---is by forcing techniques.
+It is of course not guaranteed that this confidence will in the long run turn out to be justified.